Hitachi forecasts 18.5 percent rise in full-year profit, in line with estimates

 TOKYO Hitachi Ltd forecast an 18.5 percent jump in operating profit for this fiscal year, in line with expectations, as the electronics conglomerate reaps the benefits of a weaker yen while projecting a pickup in economic recovery both at home and abroad.

-Hitachi, one of Japan's biggest companies with a $31 billion (20 billion pounds) market capitalisation and more than 300,000 employees worldwide, said on Friday it expected an operating profit of 500 billion yen (3.2 billion pounds) for the year to March 31, 2014.
+Hitachi, one of Japan's biggest companies with a $31 billion market capitalization and more than 300,000 employees worldwide, said on Friday it expected an operating profit of 500 billion yen ($5.03 billion) for the year to March 31, 2014.
 That compared with a 524.8 billion yen average forecast by 21 analysts polled by Thomson Reuters I/B/E/S.

 For the year that ended on March 31 of this year, Hitachi logged an operating profit of 422.03 billion yen, up 2.4 percent from the previous year.